Jvient/Jvient.github.io/_projects/naiade.md

 github: https://github.com/Jvient/naiade
 ---

-**NAIADE** is an open-source Python library designed to help oceanographers and Earth scientists apply modern **artificial intelligence** methods — particularly **deep learning** and **data assimilation** — to their data, without needing to be specialists in machine learning.
+**NAIADE** is an open-source Python library designed to help oceanographers and Earth scientists apply modern **artificial intelligence** methods particularly **deep learning** and **data assimilation** to their data, without needing to be specialists in machine learning.

 ## Why NAIADE?

-Working with ocean data is challenging: satellite observations are often **incomplete** (clouds, swaths, revisit gaps), in-situ measurements are **sparse**, and physical models — while powerful — depend on uncertain forcings and parameterizations.
+Working with ocean data is challenging: satellite observations are often **incomplete** (clouds, swaths, revisit gaps), in-situ measurements are **sparse**, and physical models depend on uncertain forcings and parameterizations.
 Reconstructing continuous, physically consistent fields from this fragmented information is a recurrent problem in oceanography.

 Modern AI offers powerful tools to address this challenge. **Neural networks** can learn complex patterns from large datasets, while **data assimilation** combines observations and model knowledge in a rigorous way.
 NAIADE provides a unified framework that brings these two worlds together, with a focus on real-world oceanographic applications.